J-SNACKKB/autoeval/README.md

 This repository contains the AutoEval module, which allows to auto evaluate FLIP datasets using [bio-trainer](https://github.com/sacdallago/biotrainer) to train the models and [bio-embeddings](https://github.com/sacdallago/bio_embeddings) to embed the proteins.

+Together with the scripts, this repository also contains a bank of optimal or base configurations (in the `configsbank` folder) for each of the available datasets in FLIP.
+These configuration files are general versions for each dataset and they are modified by the script.
+The expected to be usually changed parameters (embedder_name and model_choice) can be changed using input parameters.
+A different configuration file can be used using the input parameters, as explained below.

 ## How to run AutoEval

 AutoEval can be executed: